DanielBMarkham/Info-Ops/manuscript/chapter25.md

 The same pattern can be used with Slack, setting up round-tripping and piping things both in and out.

 Slack gets a little weird because people want to use it as some sort of oddball requirements system.
 It never really works that way.
-Physical conversations still happens.
+Physical conversations still happen.
 The dialectic and analysis models continue to grow -- they're just spread out everywhere and never aligned or synchronized.

 If you want a company chat program, something like Slack is awesome.
 In this way it's just a fancy telephone.
 If you want to use a program like that for other things, you need to go back and read this book again.